What website builder is best for a dropship business?

 - There’s no such thing as a “perfect” system.
 It’s no different with WordPress.
 There is a learning curve to go through just like there is using any other system including Shopify.
 There are more bells and whistles with WordPress which means it can seem a bit more involved but after you learn the system it’s simple to use.
 Follow this tutorial here to walk you through.
 Using WordPress will mean that you’ll need to get familiar with using plugins and themes, or have someone else help you out.
 Schedule a free 30-minute call with me here and I can help you.

-- Since WordPress is an open-source software built by thousands of contributors there is no live support of course because the software you’re getting is free.
-The 24/7 customer support is offered through your WordPress host.
+- Since WordPress.org is an open-source software built by thousands of contributors there is no live support of course because the software you’re getting is free.
+The 24/7 customer support is offered through your WordPress host though so you’ll be in good hands.
 You can also access a wealth of support through free tutorials, videos and articles on the internet.
-All you need to do to get help using WordPress is to make Google and YouTube your best friend.
+All you need to do to get help using WordPress is to make Google and YouTube your best friends or me here 🙂

 - You would need to get your own CDN